The Usos: Breakup and feud (2023–2024)

-Sporadic reunions (2024–present)
+Sporadic reunions (2024–2025)

 On the October 14 episode of Raw, Jimmy attempted to make amends with Jey, but was pushed away.
 On the October 25 episode of SmackDown, Jey assisted Jimmy and Reigns in taking out The Bloodline - now led by Sikoa who consisted of Jacob Fatu, Tama Tonga and Tonga Loa, the brothers then embraced in the ring, reuniting The Usos.
 On the November 1 episode of SmackDown, Jey agreed to team with Reigns and Jimmy against The Bloodline at Crown Jewel.
 At Crown Jewel on November 2, The Usos and Reigns lost to Sikoa, Tonga and Fatu in a Six-Man Tag Team match with Reigns being pinned by Sikoa.
 Despite the reunion, the twins maintained their separate identities and entrance themes.
 At Survivor Series: WarGames on November 30, Jey, Jimmy, Reigns, Sami Zayn and CM Punk defeated The Bloodline and Bronson Reed in a WarGames match.
 On the January 3 episode of SmackDown, Jey and Jimmy teamed with Sami Zayn in a losing bout against The Bloodline.
 On the March 24 episode of Raw, in Glasgow, Scotland, Jimmy and Jey briefly reunited for the first time since Money in the Bank in July 2023 in a match against A-Town Down Under, which they won.

 On the September 1 edition of Raw after Clash in Paris, Jimmy saved his brother Jey from the beatdown at the hands of Bron Breakker and Bronson Reed, part of The Vision stable after their win over Jey and LA Knight.
 The following week, The Usos formally reunited setting up a tag team match against Reed and Breakker at Wrestlepalooza, marking their first match as a tag team since the March 24, 2025 episode of Raw, and their first match on pay-per-view as a team since the 2023 Money in the Bank.
 At the event on September 20, The Usos lost to Breakker and Reed with LA Knight as the special guest referee.
+At Survivor Series: WarGames on November 29, The Usos teamed with Reigns, CM Punk and Cody Rhodes in a WarGames match against Brock Lesnar, Drew McIntyre, Logan Paul and The Vision (Breakker and Reed) in a losing effort after interference from a mysterious hooded figure which was later revealed to be Austin Theory.